omarkawach/time_management_knowledge_base/.obsidian/Automatic Time Tracking.md

 ## Future Scope:

 -   Time trackers in the future should provide specific reasons for low task completion rates.
-A recent study by Yang et al. aimed at answering similar research questions [[Automatic Time Tracking#^83ea91|[3]]].
+A recent study by Yang et al. aimed at answering similar research questions [[3](#References)].

 -   Time trackers should provide practical suggestions to improve time management skills.